-- In the fall of 2016, surveys were sent to 9624 housing units and 5511 surveys were filled out and returned. - In the fall of 2017, surveys were sent to 6024 housing units and 3391 surveys were filled out and returned - In the fall of 2018, surveys were sent to 13,304 housing units and 6717 surveys were filled out and returned. - In the Norfolk Housing Authority, surveys were sent to a total of 84 Chapter 667, 705, and 200 housing units; 44 surveys were completed.
+- Surveys were sent to 13,304 housing units (Chapter 667).
+6717 surveys were filled out and returned. - In the Norfolk Housing Authority, surveys were sent to a total of 64 housing units (Chapter 667); 35 surveys were completed.

 This report provides some information about how the residents from the Norfolk Housing Authority who answered the survey responded.
 It compares their answers to those from residents in the entire state and to those from small LHAs in Southeastern Massachusetts.
-These small LHAs in Southeastern Massachusetts include: Acushnet, Bourne, Brewster, Bridgewater, Carver, Chatham, Dartmouth, Dennis, Dighton, Duxbury, East Bridgewater, Easton, Falmouth, Foxborough, Halifax, Hanson, Harwich, Kingston, Mansfield, Marshfield, Mashpee, Mattapoisett, Middleborough, Nantucket, Norfolk, Norton, Orleans, Pembroke, Plainville, Provincetown, Sandwich, Seekonk, Somerset, Swansea, Taunton, Wareham, West Bridgewater, Westport, Whitman, Wrentham, and Yarmouth.
+These small LHAs in Southeastern Massachusetts include: Acushnet, Bourne, Brewster, Bridgewater, Carver, Chatham, Dartmouth, Dennis, Dighton, Duxbury, East Bridgewater, Easton, Falmouth, Foxborough, Franklin, Halifax, Hanson, Harwich, Kingston, Mansfield, Marshfield, Mashpee, Mattapoisett, Middleborough, Nantucket, Norfolk, Norton, Orleans, Pembroke, Plainville, Provincetown, Sandwich, Seekonk, Somerset, Swansea, Taunton, Wareham, West Bridgewater, Westport, Whitman, Wrentham, and Yarmouth.